 What wine do you suggest?

-You may fear asking the question but wait staff fear this question even more.
 No one wants to be embarrassed by a lack of wine knowledge in front of friends.
 Most food lovers want the ability to pick great restaurant wines or wines for entertaining guests at home.
 The answer to “which wine” takes a long time to learn and an even longer time to feel confident about.

 While wine can be used to kick back, relax and meditate (a meditation wine), most wine is made to go with food.
 Wine is food.
 It is also a condiment for food.
 Looking at it this way, you would think you should choose what food you will be having before choosing a wine.
 Unfortunately wait staff are often encouraged to toss the food menus on the table and at the same time ask “what may I get you to drink”.
 If you face this rushed decision to order drinks, you are much less likely to order wine for the table.
 You may feel pressured into ordering soft drinks, a cocktail or water — none of which release or balance flavors in food as well as wine does.